 Responding to climate change provides opportunities to improve human health and well-being across many sectors, including energy, agriculture, and transportation.
 Many of these strategies offer a variety of benefits, protecting people while combating climate change and providing other societal benefits.

-To learn more about the impacts of climate change on health, explore the resources in the right sidebar.
+To learn more about the impacts of climate change on health, explore the resources in the sidebar.